bitmovin/bitmovin-player-web-integration-cmcd/README.md

 cmcdIntegration.setPlayer(player);
 ```

-It is recommend to set the CMCD Session ID to the Analytics Impression ID as this enabled you to connect CDN logs with CMCD data to Analytics sessions:
+It is recommended to set the CMCD Session ID to the Analytics Impression ID as this enables you to connect CDN logs with CMCD data to Analytics sessions:
 ```js
 cmcdIntegration.setSessionId(player.analytics.getCurrentImpressionId());
 ```